 The 5GHz band is less congested and provides faster data rates than 2.4GHz, but it also has less range than 2.4GHz.

 - 2.4 GHz — 75 to 100ft

 - 5 GHz — 25 to 35ft (at full speed)

 Physical obstructions and wireless interference reduce your effective wireless range and data speeds.

 A wireless channel is a specific division of frequencies in a specific wireless band.

 In the 2.4GHz band with a channel width of 20MHz, there are 14 defined channels spaced every 5MHz.
 Channels 12 and 13 are available in countries outside of North America.
 Channel 14 is for Japan only and is spaced at 12 MHz.

 One wireless channel can overlap the frequency of another wireless channel.
 When you design and deploy wireless networks, you must consider which channels you use for your wireless network.
 For example, in the 2.4 GHz band, adjacent channels such as channel 3 and 4 have frequencies that closely overlap, which can cause interference.
 In the 2.4 GHz band, channels 1, 6, and 11 are the most commonly used channels.
 They do not overlap each other because of the space between their frequencies.
 The 2.4GHz band is crowded because many other devices that operate on this band (such as cordless phones, microwaves, monitors, and wireless headsets) also use the same channels, and can cause wireless congestion.

-When you deploy your AP devices, use different channels for each AP device and place them so that different channels are used in locations that do not overlap.
+When you deploy your APs, use different channels for each AP and place them so that different channels are used in locations that do not overlap.